rdmark/Netatalk/README.md

 # Netatalk
-Netatalk is an implementation of "AFP over TCP".
+Netatalk is an implementation of AFP over TCP, also known as AppleShare IP (ASIP).

-Netatalk also support the AppleTalk Protocol Suite for legacy Macs.
+Netatalk also supports the AppleTalk Protocol Suite for legacy Macs.
 The current release contains support for EtherTalk Phase I and II, DDP, RTMP, NBP, ZIP, AEP, ATP, PAP, ASP, AFP and DSI.

 The complete stack looks like this on a BSD-derived system:

 ```